bythebookdev/11ty-quickstart-template/README.md

 ## Steps to recreate this website by yourself from scratch
 #### Prerequisites:
 Make sure you have [Node.js](https://nodejs.org/en/download) and [Git](https://git-scm.com/) installed.

-On Windows, Git for Windows installs for you Git GUI and Git Bash.
-You can launch Git Bash from context menu (right-click) in any folder on your PC.
-(On Windows 11 choose 'Show more options').
+The following guide assumes you are fluent with [Git](https://www.w3schools.com/git/default.asp) and [bash](https://www.w3schools.com/bash/) commands.
 #### On GitHub website, Create a *public* GitHub repo
 If you name your public repo `account-name.github.io` using your GitHub account name (personal or organisation), your website URL will look like `https://account-name.github.io`.
 With any other name (e.g. `my-repo-name`) it will look like a subfolder (`https://account-name.github.io/my-repo-name`).
-You can only have one website associated with your account name and as many subfolders as you wish.
+You can only have one website associated with account name and as many subfolders as you wish.

-Your newly created GitHub repo is empty.
-GitHub shows you the URL to it under Quick Setup section (it is different from your future website URL).
+#### Clone repo from GitHub
 Copy your repo URL from GitHub.

-Navigate to some place on your PC where you want your repo (its local copy) to appear.

-#### Clone repo from GitHub
-Open Git Bash and execute `git clone` providing your repo URL:
+Execute `git clone`:
 ```
 git clone your-repo-URL-goes-here
 ```
-Navigate inside the appeared folder named after your repo.

-To see all files and folders inside any folder use [`ls`](https://www.w3schools.com/bash/bash_ls.php) command and navigate inside any folder using [`cd my-folder-name`](https://www.w3schools.com/bash/bash_cd.php).
 #### Install Eleventy

 Generate `package.json` file, -y flag skips questionnaire